DiamondLightSource/pythonSoftIOC/docs/tutorials/creating-an-ioc.rst

 Creating PVs
 ------------

-See the documentation of :mod:`softioc.builder` for details, but an overview is provided here.
+See the documentation of `softioc.builder` for details, but an overview is provided here.

-PVs are created internally and dynamically using functionality provided by :mod:`epicsdbbuilder`, which in this context simply provides mechanisms for creating ``.db`` files, but :mod:`softioc.builder` also binds each created PV to a special ``Python`` device -- this allows PV processing to be hooked into Python support.
+PVs are created internally and dynamically using functionality provided by `epicsdbbuilder`, which in this context simply provides mechanisms for creating ``.db`` files, but `softioc.builder` also binds each created PV to a special ``Python`` device -- this allows PV processing to be hooked into Python support.